MillionConcepts/pdr/docs/supported_datasets.md

   - RSS: BTM, TDM, TNF, XRF, and ancillary products (support not planned)
 #### ICE
   - ULECA tables (support planned)
+#### IHW
+  - Most Giacobini-Zinner products have incomplete PDS3 labels.
+Text files and most images will still open, but tables do not. (support not planned)
+  - ASTR Halley v2.0 tables with observations from the 1980's (support planned)
+  - IRSN Halley v1.0 spectroscopy and filter response curve tables (support planned)
+  - LSPN compressed images in the Halley V1.0 and Giacobini-Zinner datasets (support not planned)
+  - SSN 2D spectral products with SPECTRAL_IMAGE_QUBE pointers (support planned)
+  - SSN 2D spectral products with typos in their filenames (support not planned)
+  - RSN UV visibility products (support planned)
 #### IUE
   - A handful of the image products do not open because of a typo in their labels.
 The QUALITY_IMAGE object is written as QUALITY_QUALITY_IMAGE. (support planned)
 #### Juno